krynv/flix-chat-server/README.md

 # flix-chat 2.0 server

-Server for a chat application inspired by Slack.
+Server for an experimental chat application inspired by Slack.

 Uses:
 - Express